udacity/create-your-own-adventure/english/count-the-marshmellows/count-the-marshmellows.md

-You count the marshmellows which relaxes you and you fall asleep, afterwards you wake up and you must make a decision.
+You count the marshmellows which relaxes you and you fall asleep.

+You dream that you are floating on a magic marshmallow carpet.

+Girl Scouts huddled around a campfire look up to the sky and see you.

+They wave graham crackers and chocolate bars at you trying to lure you down.

+Afterwards you wake up and you must make a decision.

 Do you: